advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 You need to find the URL of the Function to set up the GitHub App's webhook.

+This is returned when you deploy the function to the Function App using the `deploy.sh` script.
+If you used a different method, you may need to find it manually.

 You can use the Azure Portal, the Azure CLI, or the VSCode Azure Functions extension to do this.

 If you can't find the Function under the Functions App, you may need to click on the "Refresh" button in the top menu.
 If that doesn't work, there may be an error in the Function's code or settings.
 Check that you can debug the Function locally, to see if there are any mistakes in the configuration, especially the `PRIVATE_KEY` setting.